cloudlene/az-100-101/Prerequisites.md

 # Training Prerequistes

 1. Access to Azure account
-2. Signup for an Azure account or request
+2. Signup for an Azure account or request an Azure account from your Administrator
+3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyOTQ1NTU0NV19
+eyJoaXN0b3J5IjpbLTc4ODg1NjUwN119
 -->